apache/pulsar/site2/docs/security-kerberos.md

 2. `PulsarClient` is a section name in the JASS file used by each client.
 This section tells the client which principal to use inside Kerberos and the location of the keytab where the principal is stored.
 It allows the client to use the keytab specified in this section.

-It is also an option to have 2 separate JAAS configuration files: the file for broker will only have `PulsarBroker` section; while the one for client only have `PulsarClient` section.
+It is also a choice to have 2 separate JAAS configuration files: the file for broker will only have `PulsarBroker` section; while the one for client only have `PulsarClient` section.

 ### Kerberos configuration for Brokers

-1. In `broker.conf` file set Kerberos related configuration.
+1. In the `broker.conf` file, set Kerberos related configuration.

  - Set `authenticationEnabled` to `true`;
  - Set `authenticationProviders` to choose `AuthenticationProviderSasl`;